 In Seoul you can get away with a low level of Korean as there are a lot more tourist-friendly areas and people will be exposed to English and other languages a lot more.
 However, if you plan to live outside of the capital, then the language barrier can have a big impact on your life.

 Fortunately, modern technology makes living in Korea as an expat a lot easier for those who don’t know Korean.
 You can hide in your apartment and order food to be delivered, translate things you want to say, and use English apps to get around.

 But you’re never going to enjoy the 5 great things about expat life in Korea that I mentioned before without some language skills.
 You can make local friends, but wouldn’t it be better to be able to share jokes in both languages?

 Don’t you want to know what all those strange items are on the menu besides the few that you’ve already heard of?
 Isn’t it fun to visit non-touristy areas and ask for recommendations from the locals?
 How can you explain why to the angry ajumma on the subway why you don’t have your mask with you?

 The answer is to learn some Korean.
-Not sure if you should learn Korean to live in Korea?
-Find out the answer in this article:
+Not sure if you should Learn Korean To Live In Korea?
+Find out the answer in the linked article.

 3: Locals Can Be (Often Unknowingly) Rude